 Green jobs encourage a more sustainable environment and economy by creating necessary employment that, in Pelley’s words, “is part of helping the world reach this dynamic equilibrium that can go on indefinitely.”

-Your information will never be shared or sold to a 3rd party.
+Your information will never be shared or sold to a third party.
 Unsubscribe at any time.
 Please note - you do not have to confirm your subscription in order to get a copy of the novella.